alma-labs/unimon-contracts/README.md

 In the grace period...

 1. Run `resolveAnyIncompleteBattles` over a range of encounters to select winners (batches of 1000).
-2. Run `updateStatusesForNextCycle` over a range of all Unimon (batches of 1000).
+2. Run `updateStatusesForNextCycle` over a range of all Unimon (batches of 1000, up to 5003).
 3. Mark `completedCycle` to mark them all as true.

 ## 📝 Important Notes